 1. About the largest African animal and the biggest living animal in the world, the Elephants have not maintained this feat by being idle but by eating as if all depends on feeding.
 This animal can eat for up to 23 hours a day.

 2. The rhino is one of the heaviest animals and is deceptively one of the greatest killers among animals of Africa.
 While the horn is as strong as its jaws, the horn is made of compacted hair and is the only animal with a horn that lacks a bony structure.

-3. Talking about feeding, the African black rhino has an average weight of 850 to 1,600 kg (1,900 to 3,500 lb), exceptionally to 1,800 kg (4,000 lb) and stands 1.50–1.75 m (59–69 in) high at the shoulder and is 3.5–3.9 m (11–13 ft) in length however, this animal is capable of producing dung equivalent of its weight in only 2 days
+3. Talking about feeding, the African black rhino has an average weight of 850 to 1,600 kg (1,900 to 3,500 lb), exceptionally to 1,800 kg (4,000 lb) and stands 1.50–1.75 m (59–69 in) high at the shoulder and is 3.5–3.9 m (11–13 ft) in length, however, this animal is capable of producing dung equivalent of its weight in only 2 days.

-4. Camels are usually used for transport across the deserts and dry lands and they have the most amazing adaptation for such purpose.
+4. Camels are usually used for transport across the deserts and dry lands as they have the most amazing adaptation for such purpose.
 Camels have 3 eyelids which serve the purpose of protecting their eyes from blowing dust and sand.
 They are also able to produce milk that does not curdle.

 5. The Chinese were once able to drive hunting to the extremes by using lions for hunting.
 The big cats were trained in such a way to pursue and kill various animals but especially the larger ones like bears and bulls.
 They would stay with their kill until the hunter arrived.

 6. Lions are highly territorial and the roar of one can be so loud that it is heard up to 5 miles away.
 Such roar comes with the purpose of sending signals to locate members of their pride or to ward off intruding visitors.